ehassett/tfvm/README.md

 ### Development

-1. Use Golang version `>= 1.16`
+1. Use Golang version `1.16.4`
 2. Fork [this repo](https://github.com/ethanhassett/tfvm)
-3. Create a `feat-` branch
-4. Commit and push your changes
+3. Commit and push your changes, using proper commit prefixes found below.
+    * fix:
+    * feat:
+    * doc:
-5. Open a Pull Request, rebasing against `main` if needed.
+4. Open a Pull Request, rebasing against `main` if needed.

-Bugs, feaure requests, and comments are more than welcome in the [issues](https://github.com/ethanhassett/tfvm/issues).
+Bugs, feature requests, and comments are more than welcome in the [issues](https://github.com/ethanhassett/tfvm/issues).